TheLostHomeyAppRepositories/homey.dingz/README.md

 **Note:**

-- **If you have problems after the upgrade, remove and reload all devices.**
+- **If you have problems after the upgrade, remove and repair all devices.**

+---

+## Important information for the dingz-app upgrade to v1.2.0

+- All Dingz devices **must** be deleted and rePaired because the internal structure has changed.
+The flows can be fixed with the homey app "Flow Checker".

+- Now in a homey flow, dingzSwitch buttons that are not assigned to any action can be used as normal homey buttons via the dingz-device.

 ---